rexraptor08/animation-controls/README.md

 # animation-control
 Example of using aframe-extras animation-mixer component with json model.

+View the working example here: [Animation Controls](https://rexraptor08.github.io/animation-controls/)

-This example shows how to smoothly transion between different animation states of a character model exported from blender as json.
+The example shows how to smoothly transion between different animation states of a character model exported from blender as json.
+Just hover the reticle over the shiny words to trigger different animation states.

-You can learn more about the animation-mixer created by [Don McCurdy](https://github.com/donmccurdy) at this link:[animation-mixer](https://github.com/donmccurdy/aframe-extras/blob/master/src/loaders/README.md).
+You can learn more about the animation-mixer created by [Don McCurdy](https://github.com/donmccurdy) at this link: [animation-mixer](https://github.com/donmccurdy/aframe-extras/blob/master/src/loaders/README.md).

 For help on learning how to get a workflow going in blender I found these two tutorials to be quite helpful.